Scifabric/app-flickrperson/README.md

 *  Create an account on crowdcrafting.org
 *  Copy under your account profile your API-KEY
 *  Open app.json and change "name" and "short_name" to something else that is unique
+*  Open template.html and replace 'airquality' with the short_name of your own app (2 occurrences)
 *  Run python createTasks.py -s http://crowdcrafting.org -k API-KEY -c
 *  Open with your browser the Applications section and choose the FlickrPerson app.
 This will open the presenter for this demo application.